transdigiware/blockchain/ibp-console-ha.md

    A single zone is sufficient for a development and test environment if you can tolerate an zone outage.
 Therefore, to leverage the HA benefits of multiple zones,  when you provision your cluster, ensure that multiple zones are selected.
 Two zones are better than one, but three are recommended for HA to increase the liklihood that the two additional zones can absorb the workload of any single zone failure.
 When redundant peers from the same organization and channel and ordering nodes are spread across multiple zones, a failure in any one zone should not affect the ability of the network to process transactions as the workload will shift to the blockchain nodes in the other zones.

    The {{site.data.keyword.blockchainfull_notm}} Platform deployer cannot guarantee that blockchain components are spread across **zones**.
 The deployer will deploy components to multiple zones based on the resources available on the worker nodes, but it will not necessarily put two peers from the same organization or the ordering nodes in separate zones.
+If you want to ensure that certain nodes are deployed in different zones, you can use the {{site.data.keyword.blockchainfull_notm}} Platform APIs to specify the zone where a node is created.
+For more information, see [Creating a node within a specific zone](/docs/services/blockchain?topic=blockchain-ibp-v2-apis#ibp-v2-apis-zone).
    {:note}

    This scenario uses redundant peers and orderers across multiple worker nodes and multiple zones, which protects against zone failure, but does not protect from an unlikely entire region failure.
 This is a recommended scenario for a production network.